Eigen-Factors a Bilevel Optimization for Plane SLAM of 3D Point Clouds: Eigen-Factors Differentiation

 \subsection{Trajectory Optimization}

-In this section, we discuss different options for optimizing a trajectory $\bm{T} = \{T_1, \ldots,T_H\}$ or its corresponding set of vectors $\bm{\xi} = \{\xi_1, \ldots,\xi_H\}$.
-One can directly apply the EF gradient and Hessian at each pose in the trajectory, resulting in a the joint vector gradient
+In this section, we discuss different options for optimizing a trajectory $\bm{T} = \{T_1, \ldots,T_H\}$ or its corresponding set of vectors $\bm{\xi}$.
+One can directly apply the EF gradient and Hessian at each pose in the trajectory, resulting in the joint gradient vector

 This aggregation corresponds to the Cartesian product of the manifolds of each of the poses.
 In case there were not points observed from a pose, then the gradient would zero since it is not contributing to the EF cost in any mean.
 The same arrangement can be done for the Hessian: